lilamcilveen/CoffeeAdventure/README.md

-# adventure-Coffee

-A project for Introduction to Computer Science II. - Fall 2017 [1406]
+# The Adventures of Coffee
   -------------------------------------------------------------------------------------------------
   -------------------------------------------------------------------------------------------------
   Cooperation of: Iqra McIlveen, Pryata Humayun, Tatiana Martinez
   -----------------------------
-  Grade recieved: 103%
+  A project for Introduction to Computer Science II. - Fall 2017 [1406] Grade recieved: 103%
     + Bonus: added functionality of save-game.